zitadel/examples-api-access-and-token-introspection/service-user-pat/README.md

 `{"message":"Public route - You don't need to be authenticated to see this."}`

+2. Invoke the private resource:

+Copy the Personal Access Token and assign it to a shell variable called TOKEN as shown below:

+`TOKEN=<PAT>`

-2. Invoke the private resource using the following cURL command:
+Invoke the private resource using the following cURL command

 `curl -X GET -H "Authorization: Bearer $TOKEN" http://localhost:5000/api/private`